Jaewook-Lee/Codes/README.md

-# Codes
+# Kookmin-Codes

-This repository has some source codes I made from March 2019 while learning at Kookmin Univ.
+This repository has some codes I made from March 2019 while learning at Kookmin Univ.
 Using for managing my codes.